KennyTech/KennyTech/README.md

 ### Hello 👋 I'm Kenny.
 I program things and make games.
-I’m currently working on a farming sim game.
+### :corn: I’m currently working on a farming sim game :corn:
+### 3D, multiplayer, lots of fun! :cow2: :cow2: :cow2:

 #### Feel free to check out my farming sim game at: http://www.dinnertimegames.com/
 #### If you like it, please support by joining the Discord and following on Twitter!
 It would mean a lot, thank you!